GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/stdlib/detail/ast.rst

 .. |method-ast-AstCommentReader.beforeAlias| replace:: This callback occurs during the `parse` pass before the type alias declaration.

 .. |method-ast-AstCommentReader.afterAlias| replace:: This callback occurs during the `parse` pass after the type alias declaration.

+.. |method-ast-AstCommentReader.beforeTuple| replace:: This callback occurs during the `parse` pass before the tuple declaration.

+.. |method-ast-AstCommentReader.beforeTupleEntries| replace:: This callback occurs during the `parse` before the first tuple entry is declared.

+.. |method-ast-AstCommentReader.afterTupleEntry| replace:: This callback occurs during the `parse` after the tuple entry is declared (after the following comment section, should it have one).

+.. |method-ast-AstCommentReader.afterTupleEntries| replace:: This callback occurs during the `parse` after the last tuple entry is declared.

+.. |method-ast-AstCommentReader.afterTuple| replace:: This callback occurs during the `parse` after the tuple declaration.

 .. |class-ast-AstForLoopMacro| replace:: This macro is used to implement custom for-loop handlers.
 It is similar to visitExprFor callback of the AstVisitor.